jakehova/knowledgedump/tech/architecture/micro-front-end/micro-front-end.md

 # Micro FrontEnd Architecture

 **Traditional Monolithic Architecture**
-In a traditional monolithic frontend architecture, component trees are used
+In a traditional monolithic frontend architecture, component trees are used to segment responsibility of work.
+These component architectures
 ```mermaid
     graph TD;
         Store-App-->n-components;